 RMIT staff contribute to the life and culture of the university every day through their dedication, hard work and commitment to tertiary education.

 Now staff can also contribute to RMIT's vision to build education and training opportunities for disadvantaged groups, by donating to scholarships.
 RMIT is matching all donations to scholarships to up $10 million to the end of 2015.
-100% of your donation goes directly to students in need – there are no administrative fees – and donations over $2 are tax deductible.
+100% of your goes directly to students in need – there are no administrative fees – and donations over $2 are tax deductible.

 How staff can give

 By setting up payroll deductions, staff receive a tax deduction each pay cycle rather than at the end of each financial year.
 At the end of each year, RMIT will provide you with receipt of your donations.